nikakhachi/advanced-escrow-dapp/README.md

-# Escrow dApp Application
+# SecureTransaction (Escrow dApp)

 The dApp is enabling users to initiate escrows for their transactions.
 Intermediary agents handle escrow initiation, cancellation, and rejection.
 Agents receive a fee from successful escrows and everyone can apply to become an agent once they have been approved by the smart contract owner.

 [Etherscan](https://goerli.etherscan.io/address/0xB111c934A6132BB23D56AA4F7cf845bdc453CbC9)

 ## Table of Contents

 - [Features](#features)
 - [Prerequisites](#prerequisites)
 - [Getting Started](#getting-started)